Economist focusing on Longevity and Ageing Society

 Scott is currently fellow of All Souls, Oxford University, and the Centre for Economic Policy Research.
 Having previously held positions at Harvard University and the London School of Economics, he advises corporations and governments and served as Non-Executive Director for the U.K.’s Financial Services Authority 2009-2013.
 Scott is on the advisory board of the U.K.’s Office for Budget Responsibility; advisor to the Academy for Health and Lifespan Research; a member of the Cabinet Office Honours Committee (Science and Technology); the U.K. government’s Longevity Council and the WEF Council on Japan; and Chairman of Encore, U.K.

 Communicating ideas with impact.
-LBS Professor Andrew J Scott highlights recent news in the longevity arena of aging society, lifespans, longer living populations, retirement learning, careers, and pensions.
+LBS Professor Andrew J Scott highlights recent news in the longevity arena of ageing society, lifespans, longer living populations, retirement learning, careers, and pensions.

 Realising the advantage of ideas